mpv-player/mpv/DOCS/man/options.rst

     maximum size of the capture buffer in megabytes (default: dynamical)

 ``--tv-norm=<value>``
-    See the console output for a list of all available norms, also see the ``normid`` option below.
+    See the console output for a list of all available norms.

+    See also: ``--tv-normid``.

 ``--tv-normid=<value> (v4l2 only)``
     Sets the TV norm to the given numeric ID.
 The TV norm depends on the